terasic/InnovateFPGA2021/docs/AzureSignup.md

 # Sign up Azure Subscription

 Creating an Azure free account is one way to access Azure services.
-When you start using Azure with a free account, you get $200 credit to spend in the first 30 days after you sign up.
+When you start using Azure with a free account, you get $200 credit to spend in the first 30-day after you sign up.
 In addition, you get free monthly amounts of two groups of services: Popular services, which are free for 12 months, and 25+ other services that are free always.
 Free services are based on resource and region availability.

 If you are a student, you may select Azure Student account, which has slightly different offering.

 ## Azure Services Pricing Model

 Each Azure service has different pricing model.
 Many of them includes **Free** SKU.
-For example Azure IoT Hub has F1 SKU which is free of charge.
+For example, Azure IoT Hub has F1 SKU which is free of charge.

 ## Azure Free Account vs. Azure for Students